Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 “I knew it was a hit when I cut it,” he later said.
 “Sam Phillips thought it was gonna be too risque, it couldn't make it.
 If that's risque, well, I'm sorry.”

-In 1986, along with Elvis, Chuck Berry and others, he made the inaugural class of inductees for the Rock & Roll Hall of Fame and joined the Country Hall of Fame this year.
-The Killer not only outlasted his contemporaries but saw his life and music periodically reintroduced to younger fans, including the the 1989 biopic "Great Balls of Fire," starring Dennis Quaid, and Ethan Coen's 2022 documentary "Trouble in Mind."
-A 2010 Broadway musical, "Million Dollar Quartet," was inspired by a recording session that featured Lewis, Elvis, Carl Perkins and Johnny Cash.
+In 1986, along with Elvis, Chuck Berry and others, he made the inaugural class of inductees for the Rock & Roll Hall of Fame.
+The Killer not only outlasted his contemporaries but saw his life and music periodically reintroduced to younger fans, including the the 1989 biopic “Great Balls of Fire,” starring Dennis Quaid, and Ethan Coen's 2022 documentary “Trouble in Mind.”
+A 2010 Broadway music, “Million Dollar Quartet,” was inspired by a recording session that featured Lewis, Elvis, Carl Perkins and Johnny Cash.

 A classmate at Bible school, Pearry Green, remembered meeting Lewis years later and asking if he was still playing the devil's music.